275-251-Great Vocals

 Writer/Composer: Ronnie Self

-Here she is again, her second entry on our list.
-What makes this American singing star so entertaining?
+Here she is again, with her 2nd entry on our list.
+What makes this American Country / Pop singing star so entertaining?
 Her fearlessness!
 She does it again by performing this classic Rock / Pop / R&B / Country song with complete confidence and pizzazz.
-This song about flirting came out when she was only 15 years old.
+This song about flirting came out when she was only 15 years old!
 She, Laverne Baker (Jim Dandy), Wanda Jackson (Let’s Have a Party) and Connie Francis (Fallin’) may very well be the among the most influential female singers in jump-starting Rock and Roll—and Brenda really Rocks!
-She defies, teases, taunts and coos, all with her expressive, husky, low, one-of-a-kind vocal sound…Incredibly Amazing!
+She defies, teases, taunts and coos, all with her expressive, husky, low, alto, one-of-a-kind vocal sound…Incredibly Amazing!

 https://youtu.be/Vs2h18M6ky8?si=6ukFi2VGRafHpn39